-- 6.1 Prior to the use of a forklift/industrial truck by an operator, a pre-use inspection must be completed to ensure safe operation of the equipment at all times. - 6.1.1 Pre-use applies to each shift when multiple shifts are in place utilizing the equipment. - 6.2 The pre-use inspection checklist must include the following general items: - 6.2.1 Identification of the industrial truck/forklift. - 6.2.2 Name of person conducting the inspection. - 6.2.3 Date/time of inspection. - 6.2.4 Inspection of equipment condition when not powered on. - 6.2.5 Inspection of equipment operation and controls when powered on. - 6.3 Appendix A provides a sample pre-use inspection checklist for use on most forklifts/industrial trucks. - 6.4 If at any time a deficiency is noted during the pre-use inspection, the forklift/industrial truck must be removed from service and repaired by an authorized mechanic prior to being placed back into operation. - 6.4.1 Appropriate methods for removing a forklift from service can be found in the OSU Lockout/Tagout Control of Hazardous Energy Program.

-6.5 Inspection documents should be maintained by the department supervisor, or their designee, for recordkeeping purposes.
+- 6.1 Prior to the use of a forklift/industrial truck by an operator, a pre-use inspection must be completed to ensure safe operation of the equipment at all times. - 6.1.1 Pre-use applies to each shift when multiple shifts are in place utilizing the equipment. - 6.2 The pre-use inspection checklist must include the following general items: - 6.2.1 Identification of the industrial truck/forklift. - 6.2.2 Name of person conducting the inspection. - 6.2.3 Date/time of inspection. - 6.2.4 Inspection of equipment condition when not powered on. - 6.2.5 Inspection of equipment operation and controls when powered on. - 6.3 Appendix A provides a sample pre-use inspection checklist for use on most forklifts/industrial trucks. - 6.4 If at any time a deficiency is noted during the pre-use inspection, the forklift/industrial truck must be removed from service and repaired by an authorized mechanic prior to being placed back into operation. - 6.5 Inspection documents should be maintained by the department supervisor, or their designee, for recordkeeping purposes.